lhmouse/asteria/doc/quick-guide.md

    reference.
 Whenever the assignment operator `=` occurs, it makes a deep copy of a value.

 2. There is a 64-bit integer type.
-The conversion from integers to real numbers is implicit, but there is no implicit conversion from real numbers to integers.
-Instead, it is required to use one of `__itrunc`, `__ifloor`, `__iceil` or `__iround` operators to cast them, with an explicit rounding direction.
+Integers can be converted to real numbers implicitly.
+However there is no implicit conversion from real numbers to integers; it is always required to use one of the `__itrunc`, `__ifloor`, `__iceil` or `__iround` operators to cast them, with an explicit rounding direction.